Biodiesel Production & Biodiesel Conversion

 When the catalyst is fully dissolved into the Methanol, the catalyst premix is mixed with the heated oil.
 The pump feeds the mixture to the flow cell.
 By means of the back-pressure valve, the pressure is adjusted to 1 to 3barg (15 to 45psig).
 Recirculation through the ultrasonic biodiesel reactor should performed for approx. 20 minutes.
 During this time, the oil is being converted into biodiesel.
 After this, the pump and the ultrasound are switched off.
 The glycerin (heavier phase) will separate from the biodiesel (lighter phase).
 The separation takes approx. 30 to 60 minutes.
 When the separation is finished, the glycerin can be drained.

 As the converted biodiesel contains impurities, washing is required.
 For the washing, water is mixed into the biodiesel.
 Ultrasonication can benefit the mixing of the biodiesel with the water.
-This increases the active surface area as a result of the droplet size reduction (see: ultrasonic emulsifying).
+This increases the active surface area as a result of the droplet size reduction.
 Please consider, that very intense sonication may reduce the water droplets to a size, that an almost stable emulsion is being formed that will require special means (e.g. centrifuge) to be separated.

-The flow-chart below shows a typical setup for the in-line sonication of oil for the conversion into biodiesel.
-Click at the chart to get a larger view.
+The flow-chart below shows a typical setup for the in-line sonication of oil, methanol and catalyst for the conversion into biodiesel.

 In a setup for the continuous biodiesel processing and continuous separation, the heated oil and the catalyst premix are mixed together continuously using adjustable pumps.
 An inline static mixer improves the homogeneity of the feed to the ultrasonic reactor.
 The oil/catalyst mixture passes the flow cell, where it is being exposed to ultrasonic cavitation for approx. 5 to 30 seconds.
 A back-pressure valve is used to control the pressure in the flow cell.
 The sonicated mix enters the reactor column on the top.
 The volume of the reactor column is designed to give approx. 1 hour retention time in the column.
 During that time, the transesterification reaction is completed.
 The reacted glycerin/biodiesel mix is pumped to the centrifuge where it is separated into the biodiesel and glycerin fractions.
 Post-processing involves methanol recovery, washing and drying and can be done continuously, too.